Terrifying Glass Coffin Discovered In Someone's Backyard Reveals San Francisco's Morbid History

 In 2016, a construction crew working in the backyard of John and Ericka Karner's San Francisco house unearthed a coffin made of glass and cast iron.
 Inside, the homeowners discovered the well-preserved body of a child.
 Karner's children nicknamed the unknown little girl "Miranda Eve" until genealogists - in conjunction with the non-profit Garden of Innocence - determined that the body was that of 2-year-old Edith H. Cook, who died from an illness in 1876.
 The tiny glass coffin was left behind when her family's burial plot was moved to the city of Colma in the 1930s.
 Using hair samples, volunteers worked tirelessly to find Miranda Eve's living relatives, later identifying one man as her grand-nephew.
 Since the mass relocation, locals have unwittingly uncovered hundreds more of forgotten graves.

 They discovered that the deceased child is Edith Howard Cook, the daughter of Horatio Nelson and Edith Scooffy Cook.
 Edith passed on October 13, 1876, at 2 years, 10 months, and 15 days old.
-Davey compared old plot maps of Odd Fellows Cemetery from the 1800s with current scaled street maps to determine in which plot the body was buried.
+Davey compared old plot maps of Odd Fellows Cemetery from the 1800s with current scaled street maps to determine which plot the coffin belonged to.
 She found evidence of the Cook family plot, where Edith's mother and father were laid to rest.

-After discovering Edith's identity, Elissa Davey teamed up with Jelmer Eerkens, an anthropologist at the University of California, and the two tracked down Edith Cook's grandnephew Peter Cook via genealogical records.
-He is her only living relative.
+After discovering Edith's identity, Davey teamed up with Jelmer Eerkens, an anthropologist at the University of California.
+The two tracked down Edith Cook's grand-nephew, Peter Cook, via genealogical records.
+He is her only known living relative.
 Peter had never heard of Edith, so they swabbed his saliva to guarantee it was a match.
 Miraculously, they confirmed that Edith Cook was Peter's great-aunt.

 Edith Cook Died Of A Disease Called Marasmus

 Through more research, Garden of Innocence tracked down Edith's funeral records.
 According to the report, young Edith suffered from marasmus, a form of severe malnutrition common in the 1800s.
 The illness can be caused by viral, bacterial, or parasitic infections and prevents the absorption of nutrients.
 Eerkens speculates that Edith contracted another disease that her weakened, undernourished immune system couldn't fight.

-The Karner's Backyard Used To Be A CemeteryPhoto: KTVU / via YouTube / Fair Use
+The Karner Family's Backyard Used To Be A CemeteryPhoto: KTVU / via YouTube / Fair Use

-In trying to figure out how little Edith Cook ended up in the backyard of the Karner family's Richmond District San Francisco residence because the neighborhood used to be a cemetery.
+In trying to figure out how little Edith Cook ended up in the backyard of the Karner family's Richmond District residence, Davey discovered that the San Francisco neighborhood used to be a cemetery.
 People were buried in the Odd Fellows Cemetery between 1865 and 1902 and later transferred to Colma, California, during the 1930s.